Perky's is Queenstown and NZ's only floating bar. With tap beers and Central Otago wines, your favourite drink will be...

 Queenstown Walks and Hiking

 Queenstown is an area of outstanding natural beauty and there's plenty of walks and hikes in the region where you can take in the scenery and enjoy the great outdoors.
-From easy tracks to multi-day hikes, there's routes suitable for most fitness levels and abilities.
+From easy tracks to multi-day hikes, there are routes suitable for most fitness levels and abilities.

 The Department of Conservation has an information centre in central Queenstown and is a great hub of information.
 If you're going on a multi-day hike in the region, it's best to check in here for up-to-date information, weather forecasts and advice.